France–Senegal relations: French colonization

 Relations between France and Senegal stretch back as early as the 14th century, when French merchants travelled to and traded among the present-day Senegalese coast.
 France exported cloth, iron and muskets to Senegal and imported textiles, ivory, spices and slaves.
 In 1659, France established a trading post in present-day Saint-Louis operated by the French West India Company (later known as the Compagnie du Sénégal).
 As a result of the Seven Years' War (1754-1763) between France and the Kingdom of Great Britain, France lost its possession of Saint-Louis.
 Saint-Louis was returned to France in 1783 as a result of the French victory during the American Revolutionary War.

 During the Napoleonic Wars, Great Britain captured French possessions in Senegal and in 1807 Britain proclaimed the abolition of the slave trade known as the "Slave Trade Act 1807".
 In 1816, Britain returned to France its possessions in Senegal.
-During the "Scramble for Africa" France began to insert control of the Senegal river and hinterland of the country.
+During the "Scramble for Africa" France began to insert control of the Senegal River and the hinterland of the country.
 By 1895, Senegal became part of the French West Africa colony with the capital in Saint-Louis before being relocated to Dakar in 1902.

 During World War I and World War II, Senegalese soldiers known as Senegalese Tirailleurs fought in both wars for France and they fought during the Battle of France and in the Italian Campaign under the Free France government in exile led by General Charles de Gaulle.
 After the Liberation of Paris and the end of World War II, Senegal became part of the French Union in 1946.